 Carol attended her first yoga class in 1994, and her first Insight (mindfulness) Meditation class in 1995.
 Carol's yoga practice is rooted in the Iyengar tradition under her primary teacher, Peentz Dubble.
 Her meditation practice started at the Cambridge Insight Meditation Center (Cambridge, MA) and has included retreats at the Insight Meditation Society in Barre, MA and the Insight Meditation Center of Washington.
-She also completed the Mindful-Based Stress Reduction course at Jefferson Hospital.
+She has twice completed the 8-week Mindful-Based Stress Reduction course.
 Both mindfulness meditation and mindful movement have provided strength, solace and wisdom as she has navigated the world of parenting, birth and, well...life!

 Carol was introduced to MBCP via her sister Liz, who took Nancy Bardacke's class at the UCSF Osher Center in San Francisco, prior to her first delivery.
 The power of the this mindfulness training during Liz's birth and parenting moved her to tirelessly lobby Carol to investigate teaching MBCP.
 Meeting Nancy in 2014 and completing her MBCP teacher training has been a remarkable gift.